 Things to do this August Long Weekend in Halifax

-The first Monday in August is Natal Day and it is jam-packed with things to do, whichever side of the harbour that you are on.
+The first Monday in August is Natal Day, and it is jam-packed with things to do, whichever side of the harbour you are on.
 So, gather your friends and family and head outside for a whole bunch of fun, all weekend long.

 I. Family & Kids Activities this weekend

-The 2023 Natal Day celebrations offer plenty of family fun and festivities for both young and old.
+The 2025 Natal Day celebrations offer a range of family-friendly activities and festivities for both young and old.
 Details

 Halifax or Dartmouth Waterfront and at Grand Parade